Last updated: November 18, 2025

 3.1.
 Bollinger band – Measuring volatility and price bounces

 Think of Bollinger Bands as dynamic levels that expand and contract based on market volatility.
 The outer bands are the key here.
 When the price touches the upper or lower band, it doesn’t automatically mean reverse; it means the price is relatively high or low.
-I find them most useful in ranging markets to spot potential bounces off these “volatility envelopes.”
+They are most useful in ranging markets to spot potential bounces off these “volatility envelopes.”

 3.2.
 Fibonacci – Finding natural reversal zones